SPUR-TECH/Life-Hackers-/README.md

 # Testing:

-First line of testing was to make sure links to each page worked in the NAVBAR and footer and also the submit button links to thank you page.
+ - First line of testing was to make sure links to each page worked in the NAVBAR and footer and also the submit button links to thank you page.

-Then tested responsive effects on my phone, Ipad, laptop and pc all worked efficiently.
+ - Then tested responsive effects on my phone, Ipad, laptop and pc all worked efficiently.

-My testing for my css was performed on https://jigsaw.w3.org/css-validator/validator and my testing for my html was performed on https://validator.w3.org/ after correcting everything it promted me on I now have no errors or warnings at all.
+ - My testing for my css was performed on https://jigsaw.w3.org/css-validator/validator and my testing for my html was performed on https://validator.w3.org/ after correcting everything it promted me on I now have no errors or warnings at all.

-I also tested for accessibility on https://wave.webaim.org/ with only a nudge to add closed captions to videos but this caused more issues as it added tiny writnging in the corner which flagged up more warnings and effected the grid box so I added aria-labels to them.
+ - I also tested for accessibility on https://wave.webaim.org/ with only a nudge to add closed captions to videos but this caused more issues as it added tiny writnging in the corner which flagged up more warnings and effected the grid box so I added aria-labels to them.

+ - I then put my site up on Slack for scrutiny and recieved a lot of compliments.

 # Bugs and Fixes: